 The chapters in this book critically analyse and challenge visible and invisible power relations, privilege and prejudice by problematising the artificial organisation of people into hierarchies that preference hegemonic masculinities, white and heteronormative identities.
 In questioning often unchallenged and legitimised inequality and disadvantage, this book locates itself in the juxtaposition where the lived experiences of individuals, activism, community participation, research and scholarship collide with mainstream, local, national and globalised culture and politics.

-Power, Privilege and Inequality in a Time of Neoliberal Conservatism: An Introduction, Donna Bridges, Elizabeth Wulff, Clifford Lewis, Larissa Bamberry and Chelsea Litchfield Section 1: Metanarratives and discourse: shaping inequality, Chelsea Litchfield and Larissa Bamberry 1.
+Power, privilege and inequality in a time of neoliberal conservatism: an introduction, Donna Bridges, Elizabeth Wulff, Clifford Lewis, Larissa Bamberry and Chelsea Litchfield Part I: Metanarratives and discourse: shaping inequality, Chelsea Litchfield and Larissa Bamberry 1.
 Re-envisioning Australian history with once silenced voices and women’s knowledge, Peta Jeffries 2.
-Postracial feminism and the reaffirmation of whiteness, Holly Randell-Moon 3.
-A conservative church response to feminism: Less power, less privilege, and no equality, Ann Lazarsfeld-Jensen 4.
-The silencing of women’s voices in contemporary conservative evangelical churches: "Crying in my wardrobe", Nicola Lock Section 2: Masculine hegemony and heteronormativity: constructing society, Clifford Lewis and Elizabeth Wulff 5.
-"A boy’s own tale".
-Using intersectional frameworks to chart the reproduction of historical discrimination in aviation, Albert Mills, Jane Neal-Smith, and Donna Bridges 6.
+Post-racial feminism and the reaffirmation of whiteness, Holly Randell-Moon 3.
+A conservative church response to feminism: less power, less privilege and no equality, Ann Lazarsfeld-Jensen 4.
+The silencing of women’s voices in contemporary conservative evangelical churches: "Crying in my wardrobe", Nicola Lock Part II: Masculine hegemony and heteronormativity: constructing society, Clifford Lewis and Elizabeth Wulff 5.
+"A boy’s own tale": using intersectional frameworks to chart the reproduction of historical discrimination in aviation, Albert J. Mills, Jane Neal-Smith and Donna Bridges 6.
 Masculinities, driving and women, Sarah Redshaw 7.
-Precarious academia: Women’s employment in Australian universities, Ella Dixon, Sarah Redshaw, Elizabeth Wulff, Larissa Bamberry, and Emma Rush 8.
-Gender, Power, and Work: Reporting Psychological Injuries in the Australian Workplace, Charlotte Glick and Rachel Hogg 9.
-Masculinity, male caregiving, and LGB paramedics: Emotional labour and hegemonic masculinity, Brian Sengstock and Janet Curtis Section 3: Embodiment and representation: The body as a site of inequality and disadvantage, Elizabeth Wulff and Donna Bridges 10.
-How the gendered body is constructed in the neoliberal schooling context through discipline and healthism in contemporary physical education, Dr Rachael Jefferson-Buchanan 11.
-Neoliberalism and Gender Inequality in the Marvel Universe, Suzie Gibson 12.
-Speaking up: A feminist analysis of the possibility of cultural change in women’s artistic gymnastics in Australia and England, Jaquelyn Osborne, Chelsea Litchfield, and Emma Kavanagh 13.
-Paramedicine and workplace sexual harassment: The hidden paradox of neoliberalism, Alisha McFarlane, Hannah Stack, Sonja Maria, and Donna Bridges Section 4: Evaluating change, Donna Bridges and Chelsea Litchfield 14.
-A Wolf in Sheep’s Clothing: A Critical View of the Post-Gay in an Australian Context, Clifford Lewis 15.
-The civility of the privileged: Assessing the narrative around Australia’s Marriage Equality campaign, Piero Moraro 16.
-Making the Link: Secular democracy, human rights and the cases of marriage equality and abortion rights, Donna Bridges, Elizabeth Wulff 17.
-Men’s behaviour change programs (MBCPs): Addressing power, privilege, and oppression in intimate partner violence (IPV), Ndungi Mungai, Merrilyn Crichton 18.
-Can diversity give neoliberal technoscience more than it bargained for?
-LGBTQ+ researchers and queering standpoints, Steve Fifield and Will Letts.
-Not a conclusion but a way forward: Instigating the road ahead, Clifford Lewis and Larissa Bamberry
+Precarious academia: women’s employment in Australian universities, Ella Dixon, Sarah Redshaw, Elizabeth Wulff, Larissa Bamberry and Emma Rush 8.
+Gender, power and work: reporting psychological injuries in the Australian workplace, Charlotte Glick and Rachel Hogg 9.
+Masculinity, male caregiving and LGB paramedics: emotional labour and hegemonic masculinity, Brian Sengstock and Janet Curtis Part III: Embodiment and representation: the body as a site of inequality and disadvantage, Elizabeth Wulff and Donna Bridges 10.
+How the gendered body is constructed in the neoliberal schooling context through discipline and healthism in contemporary physical education, Rachael Jefferson-Buchanan 11.
+Neoliberalism and gender inequality in the Marvel Universe, Suzie Gibson 12.
+Speaking up: a feminist analysis of the possibility of cultural change in women’s artistic gymnastics in Australia and England, Jaquelyn Osborne, Chelsea Litchfield and Emma Kavanagh 13.
+Paramedicine and workplace sexual harassment: the hidden paradox of neoliberalism, Alisha McFarlane, Hannah Stack, Sonja Maria and Donna Bridges Part IV: Evaluating change, Donna Bridges and Chelsea Litchfield 14.
+A wolf in sheep’s clothing: a critical view of the post-gay in an Australian context, Clifford Lewis 15.
+The civility of the privileged: assessing the narrative around Australia’s marriage equality campaign, Piero Moraro 16.
+Making the link: secular democracy, human rights and the cases of marriage equality and abortion rights, Donna Bridges and Elizabeth Wulff 17.
+Men’s behaviour change programmes: addressing power, privilege and oppression in intimate partner violence, Ndungi Mungai and Merrilyn Crichton 18.
+Can diversity give neoliberal technoscience more than it bargained for?: LGBTQ+ researchers and queering standpoints, Steve Fifield and Will Letts.
+Not a conclusion but a way forward: instigating the road ahead, Clifford Lewis and Larissa Bamberry